Tim-02/COSC310_Individual/Documentations/readme.md

-This folder will contain all documentations
+This folder will contain all documentations.
+All documentation requirements for Assignment 3 are within this ReadMe.
 # Required project plan documentations: #
+(Assignment 2)

 1. SDLC rationale
 2. Listing of all phases of SDLC
 3. WBS